hashicorp/boundary/README.md

 recovery functionality and encryption of sensitive values in Boundary's config file.

-Any cloud KMS or Vault's Transit Secrets Engine can be used to satisfy the KMS requirement.
+You can use any cloud KMS or Vault's Transit Secrets Engine to satisfy the KMS requirement.

 ## Trying out Boundary